 After many years of intense, sleepless nights you finally have your degree or diploma!
 Yay!
 Or not?
 It’s time to look for employment.
-With our current unemployment rates, that can be a nerve-wracking experience.
+With our current unemployment rate, that can be a nerve-wracking experience.
 You’ve sent a few CVs and perhaps even attended a couple interviews here and there, with no luck.

 Below are some tips to help you stand out during the application process and interviews:

 “Please find attached”.
 Please find attached what?
 The rest of the sentence?
 When applying for a job, it is important to draft a proper email with a greeting.
 Your subject line should include the advertised job role, e.g. Creative Director Position.
 Include a short profile about yourself, this is an opportunity to share a little something about yourself that is not in your cv.
 No slang.
 No emoticons.
 Keep it brief and professional, then end off with a sign-off and your signature.
 Don’t be too quick to click “send”, read your email to identify any possible spelling errors.

 Your cv is your marketing tool and plays a vital role in you landing an interview.
 Do not send the cv you drew up two years ago when you were looking for vac work.
 It is essential to continually review and tailor your cv for the job you’re applying for.
 You need to keep it simple, clear and concise.
 Anything longer than two pages is way too long.
 Employers don’t want to know about the time you worked at your uncle’s tuck shop in the Eastern Cape when you were 17.
 Once you have completed your cv, get someone to have a look at it to check for spelling errors and whether it flows correctly (always place the most important information first).
 Nothing turns a potential employer off, like spelling curriculum vitae wrong.
 Yes, it happens.